jungjungie/Day-Planner/README.md

 ## Description:

 This calendar application allows users to save events for each hour of the day.
-Starter HTML and CSS files were provided.
+Starter HTML and CSS files were provided to build upon.
 The app is dynamically updated and powered by jQuery.
 <br>
 <br>